This is part of our series on board games by age. For more info check out our comprehensive guide to choosing board games for kids.

 Pictureka is fast to learn, set-up, and play through, but can lead to hours of fun!
 The game comes with 9 game tiles, each decorated on both sides with all manner of strange, wacky and wonderful things to captivate kids.
 These are set-up in a 3X3 grid at the start of the game and the various mission cards are separated into 3 different decks, shuffled, and placed face down.
 To win the game, players will need to complete the tasks on these mission cards and claim six to be declared the winner.

-At the start of each turn, the active player will roll the dice and draw a card from the colour indicated on it: green, blue, or red.
+At the start of each turn, the active player will roll the dice and draw a card from the color indicated on it: green, blue, or red.
 If the top of the card shows an arrow, before they reveal the card the player must follow the directions and swap one tile with another, flip it over or rotate it.
-Green cards are solo games and players must roll the dice and find that many of the object on the card before the timer runs out.
+Green cards are solo games and players must roll the die and find that many of the object on the card before the timer runs out.
 Blue cards are for everyone, the picture appears once and the first player to find it wins the card.
 Red cards are where players bet how many of the thing on the card they can find.

 The person who bids highest attempts to do so and if they can find that many before the timer runs out they keep the card.
 Those are the basic rules but if players want a longer or shorter game, they can agree on collecting more or less than six cards to win and split into teams to help younger players.